arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 1. Stop the WCF Service Web Role running on Compute Emulator from its UI.
 To do this, right-click the **Compute Emulator and Storage** icon on the **Windows' tray bar** and select **Show Compute Emulator UI**.
 In the tree at the left panel, right-click the current deployment and select **Remove**.

 	> **Note:** In this first set of tasks you developed a simple but complete scenario.
 You created a certificate for your service, a cloud project with your WCF role and a local development STS.
-You learned how to use the WIF tooling for outsourcing the service authentication to an STS, what practicalities need to be handled for preparing a WCF service to run in Windows Azure and how to develop a client for the service.
+You learned how to use the WIF tooling for outsourcing the service authentication to an STS, what practicalities need to be handled for preparing a WCF service to run in Microsoft Azure and how to develop a client for the service.
 Finally, you verified that everything works by running the service in the DevFabric environment.
-That's pretty much all you need to know for getting started to host in Windows Azure your own services and secure them; in the following Exercises we will explore more advanced aspects of the WIF and WCF synergy in Windows Azure.
+That's pretty much all you need to know for getting started to host in Microsoft Azure your own services and secure them; in the following Exercises we will explore more advanced aspects of the WIF and WCF synergy in Microsoft Azure.

 ----